Analytics-Everywhere-Lab/pareto-optimization/README.md

 # pareto-optimization

-Model optimization using compact network design
+Model optimization using compact network design.
+Where applicable, Xception-Lite refers to the optimized model architecture